traefik/traefik-hub-helm-chart/README.md

 We use [Semantic Versioning](https://semver.org/).

-Pull requests must bump the `version` of the chart specified in [Chart.yaml](./traefik-hub/Chart.yaml):
+Pull requests must bump the `version` of the chart specified in the [Chart.yaml](./traefik-hub/Chart.yaml) file:

 - The new version must be an alpha pre-release (e.g. 1.6.0-alpha.1)
-- The new version must reflect the nature of the change, according to the SemVer specification.
+- The new version must reflect the nature of the change, according to the SemVer specification

 A chart can be made available publicly by removing the pre-release suffix, this must be done on a separate PR by a maintainer.